Daniel-Nikpayuk/markdown/README.md

 Running constexpr code at compile time has tradeoffs.

 One of the greatest advantages is safety: When the compiler runs your code at compile time it is acting as an interpreter.
-Compilers more than any other software require strict guarantees such as the guarantee they will **halt**.
+Compilers more than any other software require strict guarantees such as the assurance that they will **halt**.
 For example: Is your program compiling?
 Or is the compiler stuck in an infinite loop?

 Due to these strict requirements, C++ compilers do not allow *undefined behaviour* while running compile time code.
 This prevents entire classes of bugs within these type systems when they're used at compile time.